 Everyone needs to be on the same page when it comes to change events to ensure a successful and smooth execution and phone calls, emails and SMS are not always sufficient for the level of communication needed.

 Introduce the Right Platform and Communicate its Value

 A lot of change management processes fail before they’ve even begun due to a lack of proper planning and execution.
 With the right platform, you can be sure that your planning phase will not be compromised and every base will be covered when it comes to implementing your changes.

 Cutover are experts in enterprise change management and the Cutover platform will help you implement changes with reduced time, cost and risk.

 Cutover enables you to collaboratively plan change events, orchestrate with real-time communications, visualize with live telemetry and provides an automatic audit trail for compliance and post-event learning.
 It also provides visibility into every stage of the process.

 When introducing a new platform for your team to use, ensure that you effectively communicate the benefits it will bring to reduce resistance and increase adoption.
 For example, explain how a platform like Cutover can reduce the high level of manual work involved in change events, freeing up more time to focus on ensuring that the change is a success.

 This will lead to fewer human errors, increased efficiency and better communication and collaboration.
 The Cutover platform helps you implement changes with greater efficiency and reduced costs.
 It provides automation that is not built to replace key people but to augment them with the right data to do the best job they possibly can.

-To find out more about how Cutover can improve the success rate of your enterprise change projects, download our free guide by clicking the button below.
+To find out more about how Cutover can improve the success rate of your enterprise change projects, download our fact sheet.